-Alarm Dropdown Icon:

-If multiple alarms or alerts are
+Alarm Dropdown Icon: If multiple alarms or alerts are

-signaling simultaneously, the alarm

 signaling simultaneously, the alarm dropdown icon (+) will appear in the right hand corner of the screen.

 Touch the alarm dropdown icon (+) to display up to 8 additional alarms and alerts.
 Each alarm will have a colored symbol next to its message to indicate its priority.
 Alerts will not have a shape next to their message.